janet-lang/janet/README.md

 [![Build Status](https://travis-ci.org/bakpakin/dst.svg?branch=master)](https://travis-ci.org/bakpakin/dst)

-dst is a language and vm that is small and embeddable, has metaprogramming facilities, can interoperate with C, and has enough features to make it a useful general purpose programming language.
+dst is a functional programming language and vm.
 It is a variant of Lisp with several native useful datatypes.
 Some of the more interesting and useful features are first class functions and closures, immutable and mutable hashtables, arrays, and bytebuffers, macros (NYI), tail-call optimization, and continuations (coroutines, error handling).
-The runtime and bootstrapping compiler are written in C99, but should eventually be completely compatible with C89 compilers.
+The runtime and compiler are written in C99, but should eventually be completely compatible with C89 compilers.

-As of July 2017, still WIP.
-While the basic runtime is in place, as are many native functions, several important features are still being implemented and defined, like the module system and macros.

 There is a repl for trying out the language, as well as the ability to run script files.
 This client program is separate from the core runtime, so dst could be embedded into other programs.

+## Features

+First class closures
+Garbage collection
+lexical scoping
+First class green threads (continuations)
+Mutable and immutable arrays (array/tuple)
+Mutable and immutable hashtables (table/struct) Mutable and immutable strings (buffer/string)
+Byte code interpreter with an assembly interface Proper tail calls for functional code
+Direct interop with C

 ## Compiling and Running